Review of It Gets Better . . . Except When It Gets Worse: And Other Unsolicited Truths I Wish Someone Had Told Me by Nicole Maines

 But Maines goes even further.
 On the topic of Dreamer, the original character designed for her, whom she has ported over into the comics and been writing for the past few years, Maines confesses to some frustration with how Dreamer was developed on the show.
 She wanted a darker, edgier character—and is realizing this in her comic stories (which I haven’t and probably won’t read).
 For example, there is a notable episode where Dreamer has to take on an anti-trans villain.
 She nearly kills him, which would be against Supergirl’s code, of course.
 Maines is like, “Dreamer should have killed him!
 It makes sense.”
 And, like, I won’t pretend to agree with that because I happen to like the squeaky-clean approach to justice the CW Supergirl took, in contrast to something like Arrow.

 But I love it for Nicole.
-I love that she sat down to write this book and said, “Fuck being the good girl, the politic one, the nice trans woman.
+I love that she sat down to write this book and basically said (not a direct quote from the book), “Fuck being the good girl, the politic one, the nice trans woman.
 Fuck being inspirational, feel-good, or positive.
 Things suck right now, and I want to tell everyone why they suck, and I don’t want to pretend I don’t want to be out for blood.”
 Maines makes it clear: she wants the freedom to be messy.
 Some of y’all (especially white cis people) might not realize how subversive this is, but anyone belonging to an underrepresented group in media gets it: the pressure to be well behaved, to be “good,” can be overwhelming at times.

 I respect this.
 We want to lionize people, call them trailblazers, simply for existing—or fighting for the barest sliver of human dignity.
 I want to call Maines inspirational.
 I feel an affinity for her, even though I’m older and my experience with transition is incredibly different and I am ace whereas she is incredibly horny on main (and I am here for it).
 Somehow, her attitude and her outlook resonate with me; this book is no exception.
 Out of respect to her wishes, however, I’m trying my best not to put her on that pedestal.